 - Being allowed to continue using your company car for a certain period

-- Agreeing an announcement that will be made to your former colleagues when they’re notified that you’re leaving
+- An announcement to your former colleagues notifying them that you’re leaving

-Many law firms offer a free initial consultation on a settlement agreement and you should take advantage of that.
+Many law firms offer a free initial consultation if you’re being offered a settlement agreement.
+Why not take advantage of that?

-Your solicitor will be able to advise you on factors such as:
+The free consultation is an opportunity to get answers to some of your questions.
+Your solicitor will advise you on factors such as:

 - The amount of compensation you should be entitled to in the settlement agreement